hyungyukang/AF_MPAS_Benchmark/README.md

 ```
 grep -e 'Finished running' log.atmosphere.0000.out
 ```
+Nothing will be printed if the model is not successfully completed.
 #### 5.1.
 Obtaining the model runtime
 Execute the following command after the simulation has completed:
 ```